Valuation Change Notice (Supplemental) Mailing

 Starting in May, the Assessor’s Office began moving to the new Pima County Public Service Center building.

 That move is now complete and all our services are available from a single convenient location.
 View schedule & map

-For Residential Properties, the median percentage change ranged from -3% for Economic District 40 (Ajo) to +19% for Economic District 16 (South Tucson~Airport).
+For Residential Properties, the median percentage change ranged from 0% for Economic District 1 (Southern ~ Avra Valley) to +20% for Economic District 30 (Central Business).
 Our Residential Property Information page has links to maps of all 22 Economic Districts (containing a chart of their median statistics) as well as links to other residential valuation information.
-These links are on our Residential Information page.
-The entire 2015 Valuation Notice file and other 2015 files are available for download on our 2015 Downloads page.
+The entire 2016 Valuation Notice file and other 2016 files are available for download on our 2016 Downloads page.

 It is the County Assessor's job to identify all property subject to taxation, determine who owns the property, determine the property's value, maintain the assessment roll, and to process appeals and exemptions as specified by law.